 There is an exception, though, for proceedings commenced before the end of the transitional period.
 In those cases, courts in the UK can still issue decisions based on EUTM rights and issue EU-wide injunctions even after the end of the transition period.

 No. UK rights or UK comparable rights cannot be enforced against EU rights.
 This is no more than a continuation of the status quo as UK national registrations have never been enforceable beyond the UK.

-If the renewal date falls before the end of the transition period (for example, a renewal at the EUIPO is due in June 2020) and the renewal fee is paid on time, then the comparable UK right should not need separate payment and will still retain the same 2020 renewal date.
+If the renewal date fell before the end of the transition period (for example, a renewal at the EUIPO was due in June 2020) and the renewal fee was paid on time, then the comparable UK right does not need separate payment and retains the same 2020 renewal date.

 We will ensure that our clients are kept up-to-date and timely reminders are given for those portfolios where Maucher Jenkins handles the renewals.

 Any natural or legal person (including those having their domicile or principal place of business outside the EEA) can own an EUTM or RCD or file an application for an EUTM or RCD, request the renewal and pay the corresponding fee.
 No representation is needed.

 However, as from 1 January 2021, owners of registered EUTMs and RCDs based in the UK (or another country outside the EEA) need to be represented by an EEA representative if their right is, or becomes, the subject of proceedings (such as a revocation, invalidity or a register procedure) before the EUIPO.
 Only IP right holders domiciled outside the EU/EEA will be invited by EUIPO to appoint a representative, and only when such a need actually occurs.